 There are no public phones in the local town.
-However, there was very occasionally Internet access in a local shop.
-This is NOT something you should count on as the service may not always work.
+However, there was very occasionally Internet access in a local shop in 2015, but not in 2017.
+For this reason, this is NOT something you should count on as the service may not always work.